About Us

 We are a team of change-makers creating innovative solutions that drive women and girl child empowerment in Nigeria

-Women Advocates Research and Documentation Centre (WARDC) is a non-profit civil rights organization established in 2000.
-To promote respect for human rights, gender equality, equity, the rule of law, accountability, and social justice in Nigeria.
+Women Advocates Research and Documentation Centre (WARDC) is a non-profit civil rights organization established in 2000 to promote respect for human rights, gender equality, equity, the rule of law, accountability, and social justice in Nigeria.

-Women Advocates Research and Documentation Center (WARDC) is a women’s rights organization in Nigeria, which provides pro bono legal services for women victims of gender-based violence and other women’s rights abuse.
-WARDC since its inception has prosecuted over 450 cases in court, instituted four class actions, and received an average of six women every week, for legal and socio-counseling on matters of gender-based violence and other civil matters that affect women.
-It has also established 42 paralegal communities across Nigeria.
+WARDC is a women’s rights organization that provides pro bono legal services for women victims of gender-based violence and other forms of women’s rights abuse.
+Since its inception, WARDC has prosecuted over 450 cases in court, instituted four class actions, and received an average of six women every week for legal and socio-counselling support on matters of gender-based violence and other civil issues affecting women.
+The organization has also established 133 paralegal communities across Nigeria.

 WARDC has developed over the years, working to reassert the pro-people budget and women’s emancipation at all levels of society, protecting rights and promoting equity in gender relations through Advocacy, Reporting, Impact Litigation, Research, and Documentation.